 Feeling Depressed, Anxious or Struggling with Mental Health Illness?
 Get Safe Comfortable Mental Health Dual Diagnosis High-Quality Therapy From Counselors That Care.
 Begin Your Recovery Now.Hotline (855) 940-6125

-Psilocybin micro dose: Researchers used a smartphone finger-tapping test to measure psychomotor symptoms of neurodegenerative illnesses like Parkinson’s disease and Multiple Sclerosis in addition to examining mental health effects.
+Researchers utilized a smartphone finger-tapping test to evaluate psychomotor symptoms associated with neurodegenerative conditions like Parkinson’s disease and Multiple Sclerosis, alongside investigating mental health effects stemming from psilocybin microdosing.